Quartz Countertops in Malaysia: Your Fact Sheet (2019)

 Use mild dish detergent with warm water to quickly wipe up fresh spills.
 If the spills have dried, then with the power of glass cleaner, a non-abrasive sponge and some elbow grease, rub it out.
 Remember, quartz is still susceptible to staining.

-If your food has congealed and hardened, or maybe you spilt gum, nail polish, paint etc, then use the plastic putty knife to gently scrape it off.
+If your food has congealed and hardened, or maybe your gum, nail polish, paint etc, then use the plastic putty knife to gently scrape it off.

 For a thorough clean, at regular intervals use a non-abrasive surface cleaner and let it rest before removing it with a non-abrasive sponge.